 Why MCP Matters for Service Level Assurance

 Traditional platform monitoring tools (such as Splunk, Datadog, Dynatrace) are useful tools for the infrastructure, database, and network layers.
 They tell you if a service or process is running, but are not focused on stuck invoice processing workflow or claims approval batch failures.
-Reveille provides the context to know if work is being processed by your intelligent automation systems
+Reveille provides the context to know if work is being processed by you intelligent automation systems

 With Reveille MCP, you can prompt Claude or Copilot Studio with common inquiries such as: